victoriacheng15/victoriacheng15.vercel.app/src/content/post/nextjs-state-management-with-redux-toolkit-part-2.md

 		topLimit,
 		dispatchTopStories,
 		dispatchMoreTop,
-		// repeat the same process for rest, and replace top to show/job };
+		// repeat the same process for the rest, and replace top to show/job };
 }
 ```